By: Colin Nelson

-HYPE Innovation is producing a series of five articles to help innovation practitioners, and those new to collaborative innovation, understand how to build a successful and sustainable enterprise program.
-Each article will address a different theme, will focus on clear actions any company can take, and highlight pitfalls to avoid.
-The first article in this series explains how software can help engage your enterprise in innovation, yet also shares experiences from HYPE clients as to the other key activities required to make a ‘software-enabled’ program successful over many years.
+The first article in this series focusing on collaborative enterprise innovation explains how software can help engage your enterprise in innovation and shares experiences from clients as to the other key activities required to make a ‘software-enabled’ program successful over many years.

 As organizations use software applications to: help identify and develop new ideas, find a broader range of views, insights and knowledge for their innovation programs, common questions arise: